 Who Else Should Attend:

-- Community-based organizations serving low income families, policy advocates, government representatives, maternal and child care providers, health and social service workers, early childhood education professionals, and concerned community members.
+- Community-based organizations serving low income families, policy advocates, government representatives, maternal and child care providers, health and social service workers, early childhood education professionals, basic needs researchers, and concerned community members.

 For more information, please contact us here.